jpillora/tcp-gate/README.md

-:warning: Currently, this repository is only documentation
+:warning: This repository has been superceded by https://github.com/yyyar/gobetween

 ---